-To become a Legal Nurse Consultant Certified (LNCC®), the ALNCCB requires that a candidate meets all eligibility criteria, complete the application form, pay all fees, and achieve a passing score on the certification examination.
+To become a Legal Nurse Consultant Certified (LNCC®), the ALNCCB requires that a candidate meets all eligibility criteria, complete the online application, pay all fees, and achieve a passing score on the certification examination.
 No individual shall be excluded from the opportunity to participate in ALNCCB's certification program on the basis of race, color, national origin, religion, sex, age, or disability.

 To be eligible to take the examination, candidates must have the following at the time of application: